Developing Language in Nature

 How does nature help develop language?

-The best thing about being in nature is it instinctively promotes language.
-Firstly, being in nature helps children develop their listening skills.
-They learn to tune in to the sounds around them, like birds chirping, leaves rustling, or a waves lapping.
-This careful listening is crucial for language development, as it helps them become more attentive and become aware of different sounds.
+The best thing about being in nature is it instinctively promotes language!
+Firstly, being in nature helps your child develop their listening skills.
+They learn to tune in to the sounds around them, like birds chirping, leaves rustling, or waves lapping.

-What’s even better is that the language and experiences change with the seasons.
-A walk in the woods on a sunny spring day, with bluebells in bloom, is a completely different experience from a wet autumn day, with muddy puddles to jump in and vibrant autumn colours all around.
-Each season brings new sights, sounds, and smells, providing endless opportunities for children to learn and talk about their surroundings.
+What’s even better is that the language and experiences change with the seasons!
+A walk in the woods on a sunny spring day with bluebells in bloom, is a completely different experience from a wet autumn day, with muddy puddles to jump in and vibrant autumn colours all around.

 Top Tip

-Click here for more about natures impact on language
+Click here for more about nature’s impact on language

 Translate »